We’re back and ready to waltz the night away!

 Cosplay/Crossplay is allowed (and encouraged!) so long as the costume meets the above requirements.
 While the door crew is very familiar with many animes/genres they haven’t seen everything, so while you might think something is formal we may not think so and it may not be allowed.
 If you have ANYTHING you’re not sure about and want to know if it will be allowed, just send us a picture and we will get back to you with whether or not it will be okay to wear to the formal dance.
 We realize that some things might not be accepted where you think they ought to be, but the entire dress code was carefully thought out and the rules are there for a reason.
 Please do not argue with the door crew.

-**At this time attendees are permitted to carry SMALL, formal, purses/clutches into the Formal Ball.
-No large or casual bags will be allowed.
+**At this time attendees are permitted to carry SMALL bags/purses/clutches into the Ball.
+No large bags will be allowed.
 If you have a bag that is not permitted you will be asked to take it back to your room or to the bag/coat check available in the Gaylord.
-Likewise any outerwear such as a coat or jacket (not part of your formal attire) should be taken to the coat check prior to entering the ball.
+Likewise any outerwear such as a coat or jacket (not part of your ball attire) should be taken to the coat check prior to entering the ball.
+Katsucon and Gaylord staff are not responsible for lost or stolen items so be mindful when you leave things unattended.

 IMPORTANT NOTE:: It is illegal to wear a mask in National Harbor.
 Therefore if a mask is part of your costume, whether it is for the ball or otherwise, please remember that you are only permitted to wear it inside of the Gaylord National Hotel and Convention Center.